okstyr/firefoxes/README.md

 run setup and follow instructions. once you have done that you will have the following scripts:
 - `bb`         launches one of your firefox instances
-- `bb-list`   lists all your instances, can do a regex search
+- `bb-list`    lists all your instances, can do a regex search, must include valid regex
 - `bb-clone`   makes a copy from `default` or from source specified
 - `bb-rm`      deletes a copy
+- `bb-history` greps the launch log for a regex, like bb-list

 You will also need to set up one or more base browser instances.
 Not to be used, but to be cloned from The instructions are in the setup script output